 Methadone withdrawal symptoms are similar to the flu, but they’re much more severe, which is why it’s hard to quit.
 It’s especially difficult and dangerous to quit “cold turkey” on your own.

 The safest, most comfortable path to recovery starts with medical detoxification.
 In detox, you’ll be given medications to manage those withdrawal symptoms and stave off medical emergencies.
 Medical professionals will continually monitor your health 24/7 throughout your stay.
-You could be in the detox for three to seven days, depending on the severity of your addiction and other medical problems that may be present.
-During your stay, you’ll become prepared for the level of care you’ll complete next.

 After detox, the most effective option is to stay at a treatment facility.
 In residential treatment, you’ll receive counseling that explores the psychological roots of your methadone addiction.
 Clients typically stay in residential treatment from 30 to 60 days, and they have access to a range of therapies.